-where $\cA' \subset \cA$ is given by restricting to curves in $Y \backslash D$, $\bar{Q}$ is as before, and $ \Aut (Y, D; \text{pt})$ is the group of automorphisms of $Y$ fixing $D$ pointwise.
+where $\cA' \subset \cA$ is given by restricting to $(-2)$ curves in $Y \backslash D$, $Q$ is as before, and $ \Aut (Y, D; \text{pt})$ is the group of automorphisms of $Y$ fixing $D$ pointwise.

-\end{conjecture} This too is known to hold whenever all connected components of $Z \cap Y \backslash D$ are chains or cycles of $(-2)$ curves \cite{IU, Uehara1, Uehara2}.
-Examples include the cases where $D$ is semi-definite case and $k \geq 5$ (assuming $D$ contains no $(-1)$ curves).
+\end{conjecture} This too is known to hold whenever all connected components of $Z \cap (Y \backslash D)$ are chains or cycles of $(-2)$ curves \cite{IU, Uehara1, Uehara2}.
+Examples include the cases where $D$ is semi-definite case with $k \geq 5$ (assuming $D$ contains no $(-1)$ curves).
 The difficulty is classifying autoequivalences of $D_Z(Y)$, the derived category of coherent sheaves with support on $Z$.
-While this problem is largely orthogonal to the focus of our article, note that our results can be packaged as follows:
+Note that our results imply the following:

 \begin{theorem} (Proposition \ref{prop:Lagrangian_spheres} and Theorem \ref{thm:new_symplectos}) Assume that Conjecture \ref{conj:auteqs} holds.
 Then any compactly supported autoequivalence of $D^b \cW(M)$ can be represented by a compactly supported symplectomorphism of $M$.
 Moreover, the categorical symplectic mapping class group of $M$, i.e.~the image of the (graded) symplectic mapping class group in $\Auteq D^b \cW(M)$, is generated by Lagrangians translations, nodal slide recombinations, and Dehn twists in Lagrangian spheres mirror to line bundles on $(-2)$ curves. \end{theorem}